Frequently Asked Questions

 - Operation / Product Manuals – I have lost my operation manual – where can I get another one from?
 Scroll down to the bottom of the webpage and under “Customer help” the 2nd point is “Product Manuals” Click on this, and it will take you to the product manuals page.
 Scroll over the top of the manual you need, click on it and it will open the manual.
 Save it to your computer or print directly from our site.

 - What kind of bearings does the Bulldog use?
-The Bulldog FBT uses Set 14 bearings.
+The current model Bulldog FBT’s uses Holden Bearings.
+The older models with the integral hubbuse Set 14 bearings.
 These bearings can be purchased from any trailer retailer and or trailer parts store.
 They are available anywhere in Australia.
 If you need bearing buddies, send us an email and we will point you in the right direction.

 - I cant get the wheels off?
 They seem stuck?
 When the trailers are assembled the bearings are pressed onto the axle.
 After quite a lot of use and the bearings heating up and cooling they become looser on the axle.
 If there is a need to get them off having not used the trailer much you will need to tap them off with a hammer and a piece of wood on the rim.
 If they are still tight and not budging then remove the wheel assembly from the swing arms and tap the axle out with a hammer and a piece of wood on the axle.